pnp/modernization/Tools/SharePoint.Modernization/Modernization Framework release notes.md

 ## Changed

 - Reporting improvements for on-premises as source + correct log level for some log entries #169
+- In publishing scenarios it's common to not have all fields defined in the page layout mapping filled.
+By default we'll not map empty fields as that will result in empty web parts which impact the page look and feel.
+Using the RemoveEmptySectionsAndColumns flag this behaviour can be turned off. #156

 ## [May release (prod) - version 1.0.1905.3]